peternsilva/galvanize-bookshelf-solution/4_authentication_authorization.md

 ## Bonus

 In the `routes/favorites.js` module, update middleware to handle the following HTTP requests and send back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body uses the `text/plain` content type.
-For the route table below, assume a session has been created for a user with an `id` of `1`.
+Assume a session has been created for a user with an `id` of `1`.

 | Request Method | Request URL                   | Request Body          | Response Status | Response Body                |
 |----------------|-------------------------------|-----------------------|-----------------|------------------------------|